What is the DOT Physical?

 You’re almost done!

 All that’s left to do is for the medical examiner to look you over.
 First is general appearance.
-Your examiner looks to see if you are markedly overweight, have tremors, signs of alcoholism, or drug abuse.
+Your examiner looks to see if you are obese, have tremors, or feature signs of alcoholism or drug abuse.

 Here’s everything that’s checked for in your DOT physical exam:

-- Eyes – Your examiner checks for pupillary equality (just checking to see if your pupils are about the same shape, size, and react the same way to light) and a lot of other specifics that just check to see if your eyes are normal.
-The examiner should ask about retinopathy, cataracts, aphakia, glaucoma, macular degeneration, and then they refer you to a specialist if needed.
+- Eyes – Your examiner checks your eyes and pupils.
+The examiner should ask about retinopathy, cataracts, aphakia, glaucoma, macular degeneration, or other eye problems.
+They will refer you to a specialist if needed.

 - Ears – Checks for for damage, occlusion, and perforated eardrums.